 The United States only existed for the last 250 years.
 It was the byproduct of genocide, followed by the seizure and privatization of the land's natural resources.
 "The wall" represents an expansion on their mission to further privatize resources while simultaneously blocking a route that inhabitants have freely crossed for thousands of years.
 This has … Continue reading The Wall

 The choice to publish this article 100% derives from self-interest.
 It does not derive from allyship.
 I'm not necessarily likable, nor nice, nor kind for holding the following the views.
-To further elaborate: The feminist position is one of self-defense, and not social justice or moral purity.
-I am not a woman, I am a … Continue reading The case for Radical Feminism
+To further elaborate: The feminist position is one of urgent self-defense, and not social justice or moral purity.
+I am not a woman, I am … Continue reading The case for Radical Feminism

 The purpose of this article is to analyze whether Islam is a divine religion brought to Muhammad, according to the content of the Quran.
 Particularly on the topic of Islamic Prophecies.
 According to the Quran — Allah is all the following: He is the All-Hearing, the All-Knowing.
 Quran 2:137 Allah is All-Mighty, All-Wise Quran 2:220 And fear … Continue reading Is there anything unique or scientific about the Quran?